Taking Care of Tortoises in the Philippines

 Enclosure Item 11 of 11: Calcium, Vitamins and Supplements

 You can go for variety to meet the needed nutrition.
 Feed different plants and vegetables that are allowed for tortoises.
 There are a lot of resources about this so research well.
 If you really have to give them supplements, check Zoomed's products, an excellent US brand.
-If you want to go local, research calcium carbonate and multivitamins for poultry that are available in Shopee AND compare the ingredients.
+If you want to go local, research calcium carbonate (food grade) and also multivitamins for poultry that are available in Shopee AND compare the ingredients.
 It's important that you do your own research.

-FAQ: What do you feed your torts?
+Jump to listFAQ: What do you feed your torts?

 Tortoise Diet